Skip to site content

 Safe Medication Practices in the Physician Office

-• Contraindicated drugs
+• Contraindicated drug

 • Prescription of drug despite documented allergy